 He has seen me at my best and worst and still loves me.
 Who could ask for more?

 We have the same beliefs and shared dreams for a future together.

 In Telluride 25 years ago, I told him my invisible punch list of what I was looking for in a relationship.
 He agreed with almost everything.
 He wasn’t so sure about dogs, but our third, Roxy, is his favorite by far.

 He has been completely involved in raising our children.
 They love to talk business with him, thank the Lord!
 (See Secret #5)

 The most important factor in having a successful marriage is …..

 When I was pregnant, he used to sing, “Roly Poly, Daddy’s little fatty!”
-Okay.
-I didn’t always find that amusing…but looking back it was funny… kinda.
+Okay, so I didn’t always find that amusing, but looking back it was funny, kinda.

-We have a new standing joke after going to an endless mass this summer that included a wedding of some random young couple.
-The priest said, “Back in the day, many didn’t see their 40th birthday so ‘til death do us part,’ was no big deal.
-Nowadays, many live to be 100 years old!
-You could easily be married for 75 years!
-75 years!
+We attended an endless mass this summer that included a wedding of some random young couple.
+The priest said, “Back in the day, many didn’t see their 40th birthday so ‘til death do us part was no big deal.
+Nowadays, many live to be one hundred years old.
+You could easily be married for seventy-five years!
+Seventy-five years!
 That’s a death sentence for some people.”

-While the congregation laughed, Danny looked at me and said, “50 more years!”
+While the congregation laughed and the newlyweds looked concerned, Danny looked at me and said, “Fifty more years!”

 Here’s a virtual toast to our Wild Ride!